syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/BorderLayout/GettingStarted.md

 ---
 layout: post
-title: Getting Started with Windows Forms LayoutManagers control | Syncfusion
+title: Getting Started with Windows Forms BorderLayout control | Syncfusion
-description: Learn here about getting started with Syncfusion Windows Forms LayoutManagers control and more details.
+description: Learn here about getting started with Syncfusion Windows Forms BorderLayout control, its elements, and more.
 platform: windowsforms
 control: BorderLayout
 documentation: ug
 ---

-# Getting Started with Windows Forms LayoutManagers
+# Getting Started with Windows Forms BorderLayout

 This section explains how to add the `BorderLayout` control in a Windows Forms application and overview its basic functionalities.